summerginger/DataSweeper_Project/README.md

  >  Preliminary feature engineering and preliminary feature selection, including decision-making process

-### Balancing Data and Machine learning Results
+### Balancing Data and Machine Learning Results

+The next step is to feed the cleaned dataset into multiple Machine Learning models to find out which model is the best suited for the dataset.

-Now, we are ready for machine learning.
-The dataset is unbalanced and to address this, we will be using sampling techniques to balance the dataset.
-At the end of the analysis, we will choose the best combination of sampling technique and machine learning model that can predict credit card approval.
-The first two sampling technique that we used are both oversampling technique called Random Oversampling and Synthetic Minority Oversampling Technique (SMOTE).
-The results for Logistic Regression, Decision Trees, Random Forests, and Gradient Boosted Trees for both oversampling techniques are shown in the tables below.
+The dataset is unbalanced and to address this, different sampling techniques will be used to balance the dataset.

+Two oversampling techniques, Random Oversampling and Synthetic Minority Oversampling Technique (SMOTE) will be used for the first set of analyses.

+**The results for Logistic Regression, Decision Tree, Random Forest and Gradient Boosted Tree for both oversampling techniques are shown in the tables below.**

 <p align="center">
 <image src ="https://user-images.githubusercontent.com/82583576/134831147-7a95eec3-30c8-4b99-932a-509092693c60.PNG" width="750">
 </p>

 **Undersampling models yielded the following results:**

 <p align="center">
 <image src = "https://user-images.githubusercontent.com/82583576/134831301-a482eff4-802b-4fec-979c-27827fe5ed07.PNG" width="750">
 </p>

 **Combination Sampling using SMOTEENN provided the following results when used on the same dataset.**

 <p align="center">
 <image src = "https://user-images.githubusercontent.com/82583576/134831403-72731c6a-38d9-42bd-952b-666641d22a40.PNG" width="750">